AbdielNie/abdielnie.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-My name is 聂良玉(Liangyu Nie), I'm a incoming PhD student of UT Dallas,work with [Prof.Xinya Du](https://xinyadu.github.io/index.html).
+My name is 聂良玉(Niè liáng yù ), I'm a incoming PhD student of UT Dallas,work with [Prof.Xinya Du](https://xinyadu.github.io/index.html).
 And currently a Master of advanced computer science student at University of Birmingham(UK), before Birmingham, I spend 3 wonderful years at RMIT University(Melbourne Australia) for my bachelor.
 I worked with [Prof.Wenpeng Yin](https://www.wenpengyin.org/) on Instruction Learning and [Prof.Huajie Shao](https://shj1987.github.io/) on Memory based Continual Learning.

 I am interested in natural language processing.
 More specifically (yet still vague), I am interested in the following questions: